Akuseru3/UrlShortener/README.md

 - To shorten your url, just add the link on the input box.
 Mark the check as NSFW if needed.
 - When you click on the button, the result of your input, will appear on the botton box.

+When adding urls, please add complete urls, for example, a format like -> https://www.facebook.com/

 </details>